rishikadharmesh-create/Python_AI_Projects/README.md

 1. Garch_Sentiment_Trading_Stratergy.py

 Overview
-This project implements an intraday trading strategy that combines:
-1. GARCH(1,1) Volatility Forecasting for market risk estimation.
-•	Twitter/X Sentiment Analysis for market sentiment extraction.
-•	Polygon.io Intraday Market Data for minute-level stock price information.
-•	Backtesting Engine to evaluate trading performance over historical data.
-The strategy generates buy/sell signals by combining volatility forecasts and social media sentiment, then evaluates performance using cumulative returns and the Sharpe Ratio.
+This project implements an intraday trading strategy that combines GARCH(1,1) volatility forecasting with Twitter/X sentiment analysis to identify potential trading opportunities.
+Minute-level stock market data is retrieved from Polygon.io and used to estimate market volatility, while social media sentiment is extracted from tweets related to the selected stock.
+These two factors are combined to generate buy and sell signals, which are then evaluated through a backtesting framework.
+The performance of the strategy is assessed using cumulative returns and the Sharpe Ratio, providing insight into both profitability and risk-adjusted returns.

 ________________________________________
 Features
 •	Retrieve minute-level intraday stock data from Polygon.io.